 Is there a minimum commitment to be a volunteer?
 What about deadlines?

 You are required to translate at least once a month.
 Deadlines are negotiable depending on the time-sensitivity of the post, the more time-sensitive the better.
-In all cases communicate with your Editor and let them know if you can't something on time.
+In all cases communicate with your Translation Manager and let them know if you can't do something on time.

 Do you offer payment for translations?